Sparrow

 Aerial view of a farm house and out buildings

 Ann was able to start a trial drug for immunotherapy.
 She traveled 144 miles round trip each week to receive this treatment in Ann Arbor, with added dates for bloodwork.
-“I’d drive to Ann Arbor, get my immunotherapy, spend the night, and get bloodwork the next day.
+“I’d drive to Ann Arbor, get my immunotherapy, spend the night and get bloodwork the next day.
 It was a tiring process,” Ann said.

 Thankfully, the treatment paid off — less than a year later, there were no identifiable nodules in Ann’s lung.
 “With the right care across both Sparrow and UM Health, this situation went from a death sentence to the best Christmas present ever,” Ann said.
 As of 2023, Ann is celebrating seven years cancer-free.